Suffolk Trained Bands: Spanish War

 The Armada Crisis in 1588 led to the mustering of the TBs in April.
 They were put on one hour's notice in June and called out on 23 July as the Armada approached.
 Suffolk was ordered to assign 2000 men to defend the county's ports and landing places and to send 2500 into Essex to join the Queen's army at Tilbury.
 Those actually mobilised in Suffolk numbered 3892 out of 4239 able men (of whom 2000 were nominally trained).
 In addition the county furnished 80 lancers, 230 light horse, and 84 'petronels' (the petronel was an early cavalry firearm).

 In the 16th Century little distinction was made between the militia and the troops levied by the counties for overseas expeditions.
 Between 1589 and 1601 Suffolk supplied over 2250 levies for service in Ireland, France or the Netherlands.
 However, the counties usually conscripted the unemployed and criminals rather than the Trained Bandsmen – in 1585 the Privy Council had ordered the impressment of able-bodied unemployed men, and the Queen ordered 'none of her trayned-bands to be pressed'.
 Replacing the weapons issued to the levies from the militia armouries was a heavy cost on the counties.
 A detachment of the Suffolk TBs is believed to have acted as marines aboard the Ipswich ships Corslet and James, which took part in Lord Howard of Effingham's Capture of Cádiz in 1596.

 With the passing of the threat of invasion, the TBs declined in the early 17th Century.
 Later, King Charles I attempted to reform them into a national force or 'Perfect Militia' answering to the king rather than local control.
-Renewed Anglo-French tensions in the 1620s led to England's costal defences being repaired.
+Renewed Anglo-French tensions in the 1620s led to England's coastal defences being repaired.
 Rather than have a divided command responsible for the Orwell estuary, the lords-lieutenant of Essex and Suffolk agreed that Essex would be responsible for the new fort at Landguard on the Suffolk shore (Note: Leading to its confusing description in some official documents as being 'Landguard in Essex'.) as well as the new bulwarks at Harwich in Essex.
 In turn, Suffolk Trained Band horse and foot would always be in readiness to reinforce the peacetime garrison of Landguard.
 The situation became so tense in 1625 that the Suffolk TBs were placed on one hour's notice for duty at the yet-uncompleted fort.